dPrep - Course Summary & Exam Preparation

 • LG 3: Use Git/GitHub for versioning files and collaboration on privately-shared and publicly-available (open science) GitHub repositories [application; 30% of points]

-• question type: download zipped repository
+• question type: download a zipped repository

 • download git repository, unzip, do your commits, zip again and submit as a zipfile